-- > the extent of turnover among participants, - > retirement experience (earlier or later than projected), - > mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), and - > salary increases (greater or smaller than projected).
+- the extent of turnover among participants, - retirement experience (earlier or later than projected), - the number of disability retirements (more or fewer than projected), and - salary increases (greater or smaller than projected).

-The net loss from this other experience for the two-year period ending December 31, 2017 amounted to \$13,320,219, which is 1.6% of the actuarial accrued liability.
-Approximately half of this loss was due to valuing deferred retirement benefits for inactive vested participants.
+The net loss from this other experience for the two-year period ending December 31, 2019 amounted to \$1,463,201.